 The King of Ragtime

-Scott Joplin was born to Jiles and Florence Joplin near Marshall, Tex., in 1868.
-(Historicans still debate the exact date.)
+Scott Joplin was born to Jiles and Florence Joplin near Marshall, Texas, in 1868.
+(Historians still debate the exact date.)
 He exhibited musical talent at an early age.
-By age 11, this child prodigy was able to play several musical instruments, and compose and improvise his own music.
-Mastering both the formal structure of classical music and the free-flowing, improvisational, artistic expression of black musicians from the minstrel tradition, Joplin eventually became the leading exponent of a new, syncopated musical genre.
+By age 11, this child prodigy was able to play several musical instruments and compose and improvise his own music.
+Mastering both the formal structure of classical music and the free-flowing, improvisational and artistic expression of Black musicians from the minstrel tradition, Joplin eventually became the leading exponent of a new, syncopated musical genre.
 He became "The King of Ragtime."

 The visitor center exhibits depict St. Louis and the neighborhood as Joplin knew them, and additional details about his life and work.
 The operating player piano in the music room allows visitors to listen to piano rolls of the ragtime era, including some that were cut by Joplin himself.